adv-11/playwright-poc/task 2 - AI brain with MCP/README.md

-# Web Automation Agent with Gemini & MCP
+# AI Brain with MCP : Task automation with google gemini and playwright mcp

 A simple web automation agent that uses Google's Gemini AI to navigate websites and complete tasks autonomously using the Model Context Protocol (MCP) with Playwright.